 To name but a few of these philosophers, they called themselves Saint Simon 1 or Hegel 2.
 The first, although of a somewhat distant ideology, was to give birth to our current French socialist party, as for the second, his work was going to be one of the most important in the current of ideas to which a certain Karl Marx 3 was going adhere as well as His friend and work companion less known Engel 4.

 2) Hegel (Friedrich), German philosopher (Stuttgart 1770-

-He fought the theses of E. Dühring in The Anti-
+He attacks the theses of E. Dühring in the Anti-

 This work cannot be sold.
 It is offered free of charge for information by Association

 CHRETIENS DE L'ESPOIR, 2 Impasse Saint Jean -

 Tel.
 (33) 0954705737 – Fax (33) 0959705737 -